 Advanced concepts in programmable logic controllers and their applications and interfacing to industrial controls.

-Lecture Hrs.=3, Lab Hrs.=0 Prerequisite: ELPT 2319 or ELPT 1455
+Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ELPT 2319 or ELPT 1455 Pre/Corequisite: READ 300 or equivalent

 Cooperative Education: Electrical and Power Transmission Installation

 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.